m4ttsch/omscs-notes-notes/secure-computer-systems/06-authorization.md

 ### Confused Deputy Problem

 Suppose we have a pay-per-user service where we compile files for customers.
-We have a "billing" file that is updated afer each time the service is used.
+We have a "billing" file that is updated after each time the service is used.
 What happens if the customer tries to compile a file and output the compiled file as "billing"?

 With ACLs there is not way to stop the corruption of the billing file.
 With C-lists it is possible.